mreider/imgglobalsucks/index.md

 When I spoke with IMG they told me the hospital report showed that my symptoms began two weeks prior to the visit.
 Since my policy began a couple of days later they denied the claim as a pre-existing condition.
 But the dates make no sense.
 My chest pain began when I arrived in the USA.
 If it had started earlier, I would have visited the hospital in Vienna, where I live, and where healthcare is free.

-It was obvious that the dates in the record were estimates.
-Perhaps I said "about two weeks ago," or maybe he rounded up.
+The dates in the record were estimates.
+Perhaps I said "about two weeks ago," or maybe the doctor just rounded up.

 **Update: Nov 4, 2023**